symfony/symfony-docs/components/http_foundation.rst

 handlers by providing six callback functions which PHP calls internally at various points in the session workflow.

-Symfony2 HttpFoudation provides some by default and these can easily serve as examples if you wish to write your own.
+Symfony2 HttpFoundation provides some by default and these can easily serve as examples if you wish to write your own.

   * :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\PdoSessionHandler`;